24 May 2021

 Wales - available from the Duty Virologist at University Hospital of Wales, Cardiff on 029 20 742 094 or 029 20 747 747 or from the Public Health Wales health protection team on 0300 003 0032.

-Scotland - available from Health Protection Scotland.
-Health professionals should contact their local infectious disease unit.
+Scotland - Health professionals should contact their local infectious disease unit.
+Information about rabies is available from Public Health Scotland.

-- Public Health England: Rabies – Information for travellers
+- Public Health England: Rabies – Information leaflet for travellers

 - Public Health England: Rabies: risk assessment, post-exposure treatment, management